This is the subhead for the blog post

 That the best digital strategies don’t pit one channel against another.
 In the best scenarios, they all work together so that learnings and insights are shared – I’ve been in situations at previous agencies where I’ve felt like I was in competition with the other media channels, and that really prevents marketers from getting a holistic view of client performance.

 What sets 3Q apart from other agencies in the industry?

-3Q is one of the most inclusive environments that I’ve ever worked in.
+3Q is an incredibly inclusive digital agency.
 Leadership doesn’t just talk about how our company can help to foster a more diverse and inclusive community, but they invest in programs, support internal committees, and give employees the resources and time to participate in volunteer opportunities.
 I find this to be a huge differentiator from not only other agencies where (in my personal experience) insensitivity to the importance of diversity and inclusivity is the norm.

 What’s something that makes your office cooler than the other 3Q offices?